Do you need an LLC for dropshipping?

 The form used to create an LLC is usually called the Articles of Organization, although the name can vary (some states call it the Certificate of Formation or something similar).
 You’ll need to provide the state with some basic information about your business and its owners.
 In exchange, the state will formally create your LLC.

-You will need a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses as well.
+You will need a business bank account for your LLC to clearly separate your personal and business finances, and you’ll probably want a business credit card for work-related expenses as well.
 It’s also a good idea to use accounting software like ZenBusiness Money or QuickBooks or even hire an accountant to handle your bookkeeping for you.

 Depending on your state, you may need a general business license to operate your LLC in compliance with state requirements.
 For an Amazon dropshipper, whether you need any additional licenses or permits largely depends on the types of products you sell.
 You might not need any industry-specific licenses, but if you sell goods that are regulated by the government, you may require licensure.
 Don’t forget to check with your state to see if there are franchise or privilege taxes assessed on LLCs, and also see if your municipal and/or county government entities have any further licensing requirements.

-Understand maintenance requirements (annual reports, franchise taxes, etc.) – Again, these requirements can vary by state, but most states require some sort of regular report to ensure that your LLC’s info is up-to-date in the state’s business database.
-Some states require reports each year, while others only require them biannually or not at all.
+Be sure you understand maintenance requirements like annual reports, franchise taxes, and so on.
+Again, these requirements can vary by state, but most states require some sort of regular report to ensure that your LLC’s info is up to date in the state’s business database.
+Some states require reports each year, while others only require them biennially or not at all.
 No matter what your state requires, you’ll need to stay on top of it to keep your LLC in good standing.

 Additional Resources for Starting an Amazon Dropshipping Business